 The beach area is somewhat removed from the park entrance and has a large meadow leading up to the beach that is used for special events, such as a hot-air balloon launching.
 The beach itself is 800-feet long with a large area of gravel, dirt-like sand.
 More shade can be found for picnics nearby.

-09 of 17The beach area has a large, sandy area.
-It also has a hilly, grassy area adjacent.
-The water is clear, shallow and good for small children.
+The water at the beach is clear, shallow and good for small children.
 Bald Mountain Recreation Area is located off of M-24 (Lapeer Road).

 More of a swimming hole than a lake beach, the beach area is not conducive for large, holiday crowds.
-It has a lawn and life guards.
-It also has a concession area with a large, outdoor deck and wooden play structure.
+It has a lawn and lifeguards.
+There is also has a concession area with a large, outdoor deck and wooden play structure.

 The beach area is located at the tip of a long, narrow lake.
-Some of the beach front faces a camp area directly across the lake’s narrow width, but a section of the beach faces down the length of the lake.
-The beach front has a large lawn with little shade, a fine-sand beach and a narrow swimming area.
+Some of the beachfront faces a camp area directly across the lake’s narrow width, but a section of the beach faces down the length of the lake.
+The beachfront has a large lawn with little shade, a fine-sand beach, and a narrow swimming area.

 Maple Beach is spacious and attracts big crowds.
-The beach area has coarse sand and the swimming area is marked with ropes and patrolled by life guards.
+The beach area has coarse sand and the swimming area is marked with ropes and patrolled by lifeguards.
 Floats are allowed only in the children’s area.
-There is a large concession area with boat rental, including kayaks and sail boats.
+There is a large concession area with boat rental, including kayaks and sailboats.
 The area plays host to several annual activities.
 It also has a volleyball court.

 Martindale Beach is also spacious.
 It is similar to Maple Beach in terms of size and population.
 It, too, has a large, lifeguarded area.
-It also has a concession stand, playscape and ball field.
+It also has a concession stand, playscape, and ball field.

 Kensington also has the Island Queen II pontoon boat for excursions and the Splash’n’Blast waterslide.
-Kensington Metropark is located off of Bruno Road.
+Kensington Metropark is located off Bruno Road.

 The sand is somewhat coarse with pebbles, and the beach sometimes closes when the water quality is iffy.
 The area is monitored by lifeguards.
 While a large lawn leads to the beach area, no picnicking is allowed on it.
 There is a large concession stand with a patio.
 Metro Beach is located at the end of Metropolitan Parkway.

 Baypoint Beach on Stony Creek Lake is known to have more of a singles crowd.
 It has a sloping lawn leading to a nice-sized beach.
 Although the sand is soft, it does have some rock chips.
-The swimming area has clear water and is roped off by life guards.
+The swimming area has clear water and is roped off by lifeguards.
 Amenities include a concession stand with food and beach merchandise, volleyball court and boat and bicycle rental.
 There is little Jet Ski traffic.

 Eastwood Beach is similar in size and such to Baypoint, but it is more of a family destination with play areas, volleyball court, fitness trail, basketball court, disc golf course and a concession stand with patio.
 There is also a store and bike rental.
 Stony Creek is located off of Shelby Road.

 Off of Cass Lake, the swimming area is long and shallow, but the short beachfront gets very crowded on holidays and weekends.
 The amenities include a concession stand and boat rental.
 Fishing is also available.
 Dodge #4 State Park is located off of Cass Lake Road.

 A large flat lawn is just beyond the sand and a large picnic area wraps around with plenty of shade for picnics.
 In addition to swimmers, there is a large population of swans.
-Amenities include a volleyball court, baseball diamond and concession area.
+Amenities include a volleyball court, baseball diamond, and concession area.
 Pontiac Lake Recreation Area is located off of Gale Road.